ShutterDebug/TrueList_RE_Legal/PRIVACY.md

 - **User preferences** (such as which sections are collapsed or expanded)
 - **Property data cache** — listing and assessor data for the current property, cached for up to 30 minutes to avoid redundant lookups
 - **AI Summary cache** — generated summaries cached locally for up to 30 minutes
-- **Anonymous installation ID** — a randomly-generated ID used to deduplicate analytics events sent to PostHog; not linked to your identity
+- **Anonymous installation ID** — a randomly-generated ID used to deduplicate analytics events sent to PostHog and included in backend telemetry for per-installation operational analysis; not linked to your identity

 All cached data is stored only on your device and is never shared.